-Module 1: Focus on Rhythm, Stress and Intonation
+Part 1: Focus on Rhythm, Stress and Intonation

-Module 1 is designed as an introduction to the ‘music’ of English.
+Part 1 is designed as an introduction to the ‘music’ of English.
 There are no special requirements, other than the motivation to improve your rhythm, stress and intonation.
 In this module, you will:

 - Learn about basic terms, rhythm, stress, intonation, accuracy and fluency, and how they help you to be clearer when speaking.

 - Set pronunciation learning priorities that will help you in the course, as well as in real life after the course.